 It was in Paris that Nola met with the budding linguist Trevor Johnston, an encounter that served as the catalyst for the 1989 publication of the Auslan Dictionary of which he was the editor.

 In 1981 Nola Colefax was awarded an Order of Australia for her services to the Theatre of the Deaf.
 She continued trail blazing her way towards the formation of the Concerned Deaf Group, the publication of an autobiography Signs of Change, ongoing involvement in Deaf Society Committees, the Deaf Senior Citizens group and Deaf Christian Fellowship.
+In 2010, she was appointed Vice Patron of the Deaf Society, the first deaf person to be given this honour.
 In 2011 Nola celebrated her 90th birthday at the Burwood RSL Club, where hundreds of people celebrated and admired her ‘graciousness, adventurous spirit and zest for life’.
-Nola is now the Vice Patron of the Deaf Society of NSW.

 Nola died peacefully on 15 December 2016, a few months after celebrating her 95th birthday.
 Her funeral paid tribute to her astonishing determination, deep generosity and the lasting impression she made on the Deaf Community.